abhiwand/atk/doc-api-examples/src/main/resources/python/graph-titan/ml/label_propagation.rst

 Parameters
 ----------
-prior_vector: list of str
+source vertex: int
+    The source vertex id.
+dest vertex: int
+    The destination vertex id.
-    The vertex properties which contain prior vertex values when more than one vertex property is used. distance : list of str
+weight : list of str
     The edge properties which contain the input edge values.
-    A comma-separated list of property names when more than one edge property is used. lp_result : list of str
+    A comma-separated list of property names when more than one edge property is used. source labels: list of str
-    The list of vertex properties to store output vertex values. max_supersteps : int (optional)
+    The list of label properties for the source vertex. result : str
+    column name for the results (holding the post labels for the vertices) max iterations : int (optional)
     The maximum number of supersteps that the algorithm will execute.
     The valid value range is all positive int.
     The default value is 10.
-convergence_threshold : float (optional)
+convergence threshold : float (optional)
     The amount of change in cost function that will be tolerated at convergence.
     If the change is less than this threshold, the algorithm exits earlier before it reaches the maximum number of supersteps.
     The valid value range is all float and zero.
     The default value is 0.001.
-anchor_threshold : float (optional)
-    The parameter that determines if a node's initial prediction from external classifier will be updated or not.
-    If a node's maximum initial prediction value is greater than this threshold, the node will be treated as anchor node, whose final prediction will inherit from prior without update.
-    This is for the case where there is confident initial predictions on some nodes and it is desirable that the algorithm does not update those nodes.
-    The valid value range is [0, 1].
-    The default value is 1.0.
-lp_lambda : float (optional)
+lp lambda : float (optional)
     The tradeoff parameter that controls how much influence an external classifier's prediction contributes to the final prediction.
     This is for the case where an external classifier is available that can